rShetty/pencil/resiliency-in-ds-2.md

 Monitoring with alerting according to me can help in 2 ways:

-First of all, it notifies you of potential faults in your system, helping you recover from it before it causes failure in all of your system.
+- It notifies you of potential faults in your system, helping you recover from it before it causes failure in all of your system.
 (Proactive)
-Secondly, it can help diagnose the issue and pinpoint the root cause to help recover your systems from failure(MTTR - Mean time to recovery).
+- It can help diagnose the issue and pinpoint the root cause to help recover your systems from failure(MTTR - Mean time to recovery).
 (Active)

-## Pattern[10] = Canarying
+## Pattern[10] = Canary releases

+Last but not the least for this post comes Canary releases.

 - What are canary deployments ?
 - Gradual rollout of features/algorithms